kimly888/Kanjify/README.md

 2. Install dependencies using npm or yarn: `npm install` or `yarn install`
 3. Start the development server using `npm start` or `yarn start`

-<-- Then, set up your local database.
+%%Then, set up your local database.
 Create a local Postgres database called 'kanjify'.

 ```SQL